We all had plans that were interrupted in 2020. So we believe "Now is the time"

 Below is a list of guidelines we will be following.

 We never want finances to hinder the opportunity to encounter Christ at Quaker Haven.
 To apply for funds, fill out one form below.
 If you are affiliated with Western Yearly Meeting, please use their form.

-The reason we have stuck to the simplicity of our traditions is to enable campers to step away from the outside world and focus on the only thing that is in front of them, Christ.
+The reason we have kept the simplicity of our traditions is to enable campers to step away from the outside world and focus on the only thing in front of them, Christ.

 Early Bird Pricing ends May 31st for all Summer Camps.

-This is our introduction into camp.
+This is our introduction to camp.
 Kids are accompanied by a parent or guardian for the weekend.
-Check in starts at 5:30 PM with the first chapel starting at 7 p.m.
+Registration starts at 5:30 pm with the first chapel starting at 7 pm.
 This camp ends after lunch on Sunday.

-Registration starts on Sunday at 3pm and Pickup is at 1pm on Friday.
+Registration starts on Sunday at 3 pm and Pickup is 1 pm on Wednesday.

-Registration starts on Sunday at 3pm and Pickup is at 1pm on Friday.
+Registration starts on Sunday at 3 pm and Pickup is at noon on Friday.

 FALL IMPACT Ages 11-18 Grades 7-12

 November 5-7, 2021 ($100)